jimishol/Pioneerspacesim_trading_economy/docs/economy_mod_preview/preview.md

 8. 40t for 7928.80c and 21t for 5390.29c.
 Major export medicines is 72t.
     Bad luck of specialization or need a little less expensive commodity.
 Must check.

-(^5) I do not accept.
-Removed 80000c from my cash.
-Fixed and calibrated once again economy.
-Minor exports reduce their stock on non new customers too.
-Fixed sold out and News event.
-Sold out randoms normally, and not lograndom, up to normal demand.
-Double price remains and means at least 4 times more than usual profit.
-In news, 10 times a price means at least 20 times normal profit and was huge.
-I altered to a max of 3*price that means 6 times more than usual profit.
-Deneb starts at calibrated economy.
-(^6) It says 124t as it calculates the whole capacity.

 9. 105t for 7586.25c.
 Found 86t Major export of medicine.
 I will stick to them.
 10. 86t Major to neutral medicines for 19035.23c.